This Quick and Easy Pizza Dough requires just 5 minutes of prep! Top with your favorite toppings, bake, and you can have homemade pizza in 30 minutes.

 Instructions

-- In a medium bowl, stir together 1 cup of flour, yeast, salt, sugar, oregano and garlic.
+- In a medium bowl, stir together 1 cup of the flour, yeast, salt, sugar, oregano, and garlic powder.
+Add the water and oil and stir until combined.
+(It will be very sticky.)

-- Set covered in a warm, draft-free place to rise for one hour or bake immediately for thin crust pizza.
+- Cover the bowl with plastic wrap or a clean kitchen towel.
+Set the bowl in a warm, draft-free place to rise for 1 hour or until doubled.

 Notes